 - Develop self-efficacy.
-Self-efficacy is the belief in your ability to carry out the actions that will allow you to achieve your goals, and it can help reduce your procrastination.
-To develop self-efficacy, identify the various techniques that you can use to go to bed on time, and think about your ability to execute those techniques successfully.
+Self-efficacy is the belief in your ability to perform the actions needed to achieve your goals, and it can help reduce your procrastination.
+To develop self-efficacy, you should identify the various strategies that you can use to go to bed on time, and then think about your ability to execute those strategies successfully.

 There are several things that you can do to help someone stop procrastinating on going to bed:

 - Raise their awareness of the issue.
 For example, you can go over their sleep schedule with them to show them that they tend to postpone going to bed unnecessarily, and help them clearly see why it’s a problem (e.g. because it makes them tired and stressed out).